Seagate/cortx-motr/iscservice/demo/README.rst

   Hello-world @192.168.180.171@tcp:12345:2:2

 Note: the object length (or the amount to read) must be specified, as Motr does not store the objects lengths in their metadata.
+In the example above, 4MB length was specified for the object with 1MB units, so 4 ping requests were sent and, as result, 4 replies were printed as a result.

+The cluster configuration in the above example consisted of a single node only, so all the units were located on the same node.
+That's why the endpoints addresses in the replies are identical.

 min / max
 ---------